tytydraco/yessleep/out/I_found_someone_else_who_has_seen_the_Static_channel_Part_2.md

 “That could be a coincidence,” Casey said.

 Silas looked at her with an expression that had once, probably, been capable of amusement.
-“Three hours after I read a post from someone describing the exact same channel I’ve been watching for eight months, an episode appears on that channel filmed at a park in the same city?
+“An hour after I read a post from someone describing the exact same channel I’ve been watching for eight months, an episode appears on that channel filmed at a park in the same city?
 It’s not a coincidence.”

 We sat with that for a moment.
 A jogger passed on the path in front of us, earbuds in, oblivious.
 A squirrel sprinted up an oak tree.
 The world continued being normal around us.